linkerd/website/linkerd.io/content/2.13/tasks/external-prometheus.md

 The `prometheusUrl` field gives you a single place through which all these components can be configured to an external Prometheus URL.
 This is allowed both through the CLI and Helm.
+If the external Prometheus is secured with basic auth, you can include the credentials in the URL as well.

 ### CLI